danialgoodwin/gridpapertemplates.com/README.md

 ## TODO
-- Add donate button (accept PayPal and Bitcoin/BitPay)
-- Add spinner for choice between paper sizes.
+- Add spinner/radio-button/toggle-button for choice between paper sizes.
 This can be done without JavaScript
 - Add ability for users/browser to cache PDFs for at least a week
-- Ability to adjust paper size, for example 8.5x11" vs A4
-- Ability to adjust lines, for example dotted vs solid
 - Ability to adjust grid type, for example square vs triangle vs diamond
 - Ability to adjust grid size, for example full sheet vs x by y (20x20 or 32x64)
 - Ability to buy waterproof notebooks of various grids